bitshares/bitshares-ui/app/help/en/disclaimer.md

 The users of the Platform are solely responsible to determinate what, if any, taxes apply to their BitShares Blockchain transactions.
 The owners of, or contributors to, the Platform are NOT responsible for determining the taxes that apply to BitShares Blockchain transactions.

-## The Platform does not store, send, or receive any assets
+## The Platform does not store, send, receive or otherwise manipulate any assets

-The Platform does not store, send or receive any assets.
+The Platform does not store, send, receive or otherwise manipulate any assets.
 This is because BitShares Blockchain assets exist only by virtue of the ownership record maintained in the BitShares Blockchain.
-Any transfer of title in BitShares Blockchain occurs within a decentralized BitShares Blockchain, and not on the Platform; this Platform is a decentralized blockchain client module developed on top of the BitShares blockchain.
+Any transaction that affects assets in the BitShares Blockchain occurs within a decentralized BitShares Blockchain, and not on the Platform.

-## Disclaimer of Warranties
+## No Warranties

-You agree that your use or inability to use this Platform and BitShares Blockchain is carried out solely at your own risk and you don't put any responsibility on platform hosting company.
+Your use or inability to use this Platform and BitShares Blockchain is carried out solely at your own risk and you don't put any responsibility on platform hosting company.

-## No warranties

 The Platform is provided on an "as is" basis without any warranties of any kind regarding the Platform and/or any content, data, materials and/or services provided on the Platform.

 ## Limitation of liability